sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

 ```execute
 oc get events -w | grep /example
 ```
 You should be able to observe the steps taken to create the Etcd Cluster.
+E.g. ``New member example-xxxyyyzzz added to cluster``.

-After all three pods of the Etcd cluster have been created, stop the command in the upper terminal:
+After all three pods of the Etcd cluster have been created (see them in the lower terminal), stop the command in the upper terminal:

 ```execute
 <ctrl+c>